All Episodes

 Well, politics is the same way.

-Look at they're already looking down the road in November of 2008, 13 months away, and they're already casting uh uh the lines in the water, how this ain't gonna work and that can't work, and Hillary can't get the black vote or white voted or Democrats can't run these two candidates because the country's still racist, sexist, and bigoted, and so forth, and that's how they look at the country.
+And look, if they're already looking down the road in November of 08, 13 months away, and they're already casting lines in the water, how this ain't going to work and that can't work.

-I guarantee you, if Margaret Thatcher had been an American and had run for president, at the time she was elected prime minister in Great Britain, she would have won in this country.
+I guarantee you, if Margaret Thatcher had been an American and had run for president at the time she was elected prime minister in Great Britain, she would have won in this country.

 It's about content and quality.